MarcEscandell/Pooling-Problem/README.md

 The optimization solver leverages on multiple _open-sourced_ packages that are interfaced using **Google OR-Tools** library.

 To ease its deployment, a **Docker** container has been set and it's available at _Docker Hub_ repository under _marcescandellmari/or-tools_.
 There's also a _Dockerfile_ for model deployment.

+### Implementation details
+The different linearization techniques have been tested in an example that is listed under _Introduction to Optimization Modelling_ slides produced and delivered by _Dr.
+Khor Cheng Seong_ at _Chemical Engineering Deparment, University Teknologi PETRONAS_.

+Please refer to _slide n.9_ under _Working Session 1 (extension) - Refinery blending_ for further details on problem characteristics such as data used and network.
+Document can be found at `docs/[DS-OptTraining_20191006_v4.pdf]`.